Executive Clemency Office

 The clemency process is confidential.
 Therefore, reasons for denial may not be provided.

-If you are eligible for Executive Clemency, your denial letter will provide you with a future date at which time you can reapply .
+If you are denied, your denial letter will provide you with a future date when you can reapply for Executive Clemency.
+Please also review the Clemency Application Guidelines on this page.